openguild-labs/polkadot-codecamp/PROJECT_SUMMARY.md

 - ✅ Simple to maintain
 - ✅ Ready to scale

-**The website is ready to launch and support the Polkadot Hackathon CodeCamp!**
+**The website is ready to launch and support the Polkadot Hub CodeCamp!**

 ---

 **Built with ❤️ for the Polkadot Community**

-*Last Updated: November 7, 2025*
+_Last Updated: November 7, 2025_